Changi Chapel And Museum: Explore The Past Through Artefacts & Stories

 Visitors can also step into a re-created Changi Gaol cell where the internees were housed to get a sense of the cramped living confines of the internees.
 The re-created cell includes historical recordings of conversations between the internees which offer a glimpse into their living conditions and daily experiences.

-New Features at the Changi Chapel and Museum
+What to Expect at the Changi Chapel and Museum

 01 Zone 6B Creativity in Adversity